somospragma/qa-web-proyecto-base-serenity-bdd-screenplay-browsers-and-utilities/README.md

-# project-standards-automation
+# proyecto-base-serenity-bdd-screenplay-browsers-and-utilities

 ## Name
-Proyecto de estandares de Automatización - Pragma
+Proyecto de estandares de Automatización y utilidades con serenity bdd y screenplay

 ## Description
-This project aims to establish a standard base for test automation with different technologies such as Selenium, Appium, Serenity Web and Rest under a Screenplay Pattern or POM design, which can be used as a guide in different projects.
+This project aims to establish a standard base for test automation with different technologies such as Serenity Web under a Screenplay Pattern design, which can be used as a guide in different projects.

 ## ✅ Technologies